 If banding doesn’t fit into your schedule, RRBO also sometimes utilizes volunteers for vegetation surveys, net lane maintenance, or marketing and fundraising (if the latter, you should have a background in those areas).
 Please indicate your willingness or availability for those tasks, if interested.

-Students may arrange for independent research credit on projects related to work being done at the Rouge River Bird Observatory.
+[See note at top of page] Students may arrange for independent research credit on projects related to work being done at the Rouge River Bird Observatory.
 Generally, projects focus on the fall diet of Catharus thrushes, and include fruit phenology, nutrient content and other characteristics of different species of fruit, and vegetation surveys.
 Other projects can be discussed.
 Qualified students are also invited to participate as bird banders when space allows.

 University of Michigan-Dearborn students should arrange credit through their major advisor.
 Students from other universities are also welcome.
 Potential credit through UM-D and collaborations can be arranged.